Chart Color Schemes

 Clarence Gardens features high concentrations of group households, with a higher-than-average median household size

 Family households account for 73.7% of all households, including 40.9% couples with children, 21.6% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 26.3%, with lone person households at 22.5% and group households comprising 4.2% of the total.
+Non-family households make up the remaining 26.3%, with lone person households at 22.5% and group households comprising 4.2%.
 The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households